 1988.
-In the last decade, the camp property was transformed into a residential complex (see info and photos).
+In the last 20 years, the camp property was transformed into a residential complex (see info and photos).
 Those who had the fortune of working, living, and loving there

 will never forget it and what it means.
 Long live missed bedchecks,

-WPs, raids, rodeos, war nights, and trips to Les Flicks for Burger Beer.
+WPs, raids, rodeos, war nights, and trips to Flicks for Burger Beer.